Skip to content

 Marketing Assistance Grant

-The Highland Tourism Council announces the opening of the 2024 Spring Marketing Assistance Grant to provide funding for local organizations and businesses with an emphasis on attracting visitors to Highland County and improving visitors’ experiences.
+The Highland Tourism Council typically announces two Marketing Assistance Grants per year to provide funding for local organizations and businesses with an emphasis on attracting visitors to Highland County and improving visitors’ experiences.
+Grant parameters and guidelines are determined during the budget discussions before the start of the fiscal year on July 1.

-Need help with writing grants or preparing a business plan?
+Need help with preparing a business plan or with your Marketing Assistance Grant application?
 Contact Jim Martin with SCORE for free and confidential business mentoring at jim.martin@scorevolunteer.org or visit westernvirginia.score.org.

 Past award recipient Lori Botkin, Executive Director of the Highland Historical Society, with the